 Photo by Innerbody Research

-When trying Fast Fader, our testers noted that the pressure required to make the gel come out of the pen was a bit too much — it hurts to press it against your skin hard enough for it to dispense the product.
-Because of this, we recommend pushing down on the metal tip with your finger, first, before applying it to the spot you wish to treat.
+When trying Fast Fader, our testers found that more pressure than expected was required to make the gel come out of the pen — it can be a bit painful to press the pen against your skin hard enough for it to dispense the product.
+Because of this, we recommend pushing down on the metal pen tip with your finger to make some product come out, first, before applying it to the spot you wish to treat.
 Other than that, though, the product is nice, light, and not sticky (even though it looks like it would be).

 Photo by Innerbody Research